Trade-Based Money Laundering: How It Works, Red Flags, and How to Detect It

 Which regulations cover Trade-Based Money Laundering?

-FATF Recommendations 16 and 17, on wire transfers and correspondent banking, apply directly to the payment legs of TBML transactions.
-FATF's dedicated Trade-Based Money Laundering Guidance, originally published in 2006 and revised substantially in 2020, sets the global standard.
-FATF member states are expected to transpose these requirements into national AML law and supervisory expectations.
+FATF's 40 Recommendations require member states to ensure financial institutions monitor for TBML, and Recommendations 16 and 17, on wire transfers and correspondent banking, apply directly to the payment legs of these transactions.
+Recommendation 22 extends the obligation to designated non-financial businesses and professions (DNFBPs), including freight forwarders and customs brokers who can be witting or unwitting participants.
+FATF's dedicated Trade-Based Money Laundering Guidance, originally published in 2006 and revised substantially in 2020, sets the global standard, and member states are expected to transpose it into national AML law and supervisory expectations.
+Countries with weak TBML supervision have faced FATF Grey List placement, and the mutual evaluation process specifically tests whether national supervisors are reviewing trade finance controls rather than only retail banking AML.

-In the EU, the Sixth Anti-Money Laundering Directive (6AMLD) extended criminal liability for AML failures to legal persons, which increases exposure for trade finance teams that miss systematic patterns.
-The European Banking Authority's AML guidelines reference trade finance as a sector requiring enhanced due diligence.
+In the EU, the Sixth Anti-Money Laundering Directive (6AMLD) brought customs fraud within the scope of money laundering predicate offenses, extended criminal liability for AML failures to legal persons, and stiffened penalties across member states.
+That raises exposure for trade finance teams that miss systematic patterns.
+The European Banking Authority's AML guidelines reference trade finance as a sector requiring enhanced due diligence, and cross-border financial intelligence sharing between EU FIUs has improved since 6AMLD, which matters for TBML cases that span multiple jurisdictions by design.

 The Wolfsberg Group's Trade Finance Principles (2019) provide practical implementation guidance for correspondent banks and trade finance providers, covering due diligence on counterparties, goods, and payment flows.